MEAT-EATING AND YOUR HEALTH

 Eating more red meat is absolutely needed to get rid of sexual fluid craving, a common problem among women today.
 For more on this, read Sexual Fluid Craving on this website.

 This small section is courtesy of Mercola.com.
 We don’t agree with Dr. Mercola on many things, but we do agree on the value of grass-fed meats.

 Unfortunately, most animals in the USA and some in other nations are not fed their natural food, which is grass, insects and other forage.
 Instead, they are fed on corn and perhaps other things that are inexpensive and abundant.
 This produces a less healthy meat that is much lower in zinc and in omega-3 fatty acids, for example.

 A joint effort between the USDA and Clemson University researchers in 2009 determined a total of 10 key areas where grass-fed beef is better than grain-fed for human health.
 In a side-by-side comparison, they determined that grass-fed beef was:

 Lower in total fat

-In certain illnesses such as cancer, eliminating red meat and eggs is helpful to reduce one’s iron intake for about a year or so.
+In certain illnesses such as active cancer, eliminating red meat and eggs is helpful to reduce one’s iron intake for about a year or so.
 However, as the body is rebuilt using nutritional balancing science, but not necessarily other methods, everyone can benefit by then re-introducing organically-produced flesh foods into the diet.